top of page

 Using DNAiTECH

-Real-time RNA/DNA measurements by DNAiTECH and Smartphone App
+Real-time nucleic acid measurements by DNAiTECH Gen2 and the Smartphone App

 Portable isothermal amplification using DNAiTECH instrument with a smartphone.

-Real-time nucleic acid detection using DNAiTECH and the mobile phone is easy.
+Using the Gen2 DNAiTECH system and the mobile phone is easy.
 The procedure is automated after the initial set-up phase, with little user input required from raw data collection to curve fitting and data analysis.

 • The DNAiTECH instrument is operated via an app on the smartphone using a Bluetooth connection.